DearVikki/obsidian-cloze-plugin/README.md

   Create the cloze with "Create cloze with hint" or manually add `data-cloze-hint="your hint"` attribute to clozed `<span></span>`, e.g. `<span class="cloze-span" data-cloze-hint="your hint"></span>`

-🔥 New feature: You can also right-click on the cloze to access a menu option bar, and then click on 'More Hint' to dynamically reveal a portion of the cloze.
+🔥 New feature: You can also right-click on the cloze to access a menu option bar, and then click on "More Hint" to dynamically reveal a portion of the cloze.

 #### Fixed cloze width